-In the event that in-person classes must be cancelled or delayed due to weather conditions, an announcement will be left on the IIRP voice mail system (610-807-9221) and on our website.
-Select "Students" on our website, and the information will be noted there.
-It will also be displayed when you log in to your Student Portal.
+In the event that in-person classes must be cancelled or delayed due to weather conditions, an announcement will be left on the IIRP voice mail system (610-807-9221) and on the Student Portal page.

 Health and Safety

 We at the IIRP are concerned about the safety and security of our students.
 Safety is a shared responsibility.
 We urge all members of the campus community to use common sense and caution to protect themselves and their property.